emmt/LazyAlgebra.jl/docs/src/mappings.md

 new primitive mapping types (not by combining existing mappings) and benefit from the `LazyAlgebra` infrastruture, you have to:

-* Create a new type derived from `Mapping` or one of its abstract subtypes such as `LinearMapping`.
+* Create a new type derived from `Mapping` or one of its abstract sub-types such as `LinearMapping`.

 * Implement at least two methods `apply!` and `vcreate` specialized for the new mapping type.
 Applying the mapping is done by the former method.
 The latter method is called to create a new output variable suitable to store the result of applying the mapping (or one of its variants) to some input variable.

+* Optionally specialize method `are_same_mappings` for two arguments of the new mapping type.

 ## The `vcreate` method